-From a day to be appointed, the PCSCA 2022, sch.17, para.16 amends the SC, s.175 to include the mandatory additional requirement of an electronic whereabouts monitoring requirement.
-This change is to be piloted from 3 July 2023 in the HMCTS regions of London, North East, West Midlands and Wales before determining whether it will be rolled out nationally.
+251 From a day to be appointed, schedule 17, para.16 PCSCA 2022, amends s.175 SC, to include the mandatory additional requirement of an electronic whereabouts monitoring requirement.
+This change is being piloted from 3 July 2023 in the HMCTS regions of London, North East, West Midlands and Wales before determining whether it will be rolled out nationally: The Police, Crime, Sentencing and Courts Act 2022 (Youth Rehabilitation Order With Intensive Supervision and Surveillance) Piloting Regulations 2023 (SI 2023/705).
 The pilot covers both magistrates'/youth courts and Crown Courts.

-228 See Youth Guideline, paras.6.32 to 6.34, 6.37 to 6.41.
+252 Children guideline, paras.6.32 to 6.34, 6.37 to 6.41.

-- a particular period: sch.6, para.26(1).
-A YRO with fostering must also impose a supervision requirement: s.176(1)(b); sch.6, para.9. - 61.
-A YRO with fostering may only be made if: - the court is dealing with an offence punishable with imprisonment (unless dealing with a wilful and persistent failure to comply with a YRO; see chapter 18): s.178; - (2) the court is of the opinion that the offence(s) is so serious that, but for the availability of a YRO with fostering, a custodial sentence would be appropriate (or, if the offender was aged under 12, it would have been appropriate for an offender aged 12): s.180(2)(a); and - (3) if the offender was aged under 15 at the time of conviction, the court is of the opinion that he/she is a persistent offender: s.180(2)(b). - 62.
-A YRO with fostering is available if the court is satisfied: - (1) that the behaviour which constituted the offence was due to a significant extent to the circumstances in which the offender was living: sch.6, para.27A(a), and - (2) that the imposition of a fostering requirement would assist in the offender's rehabilitation: sch.6, para.27A(b). - 63.
-Before imposing such a requirement, the court must consult the offender's parents or guardians (unless impracticable) and consult the local authority which is to place the offender with a local authority foster parent: sch.6, para.27C. - 64.
-A YRO with fostering may also impose any other requirement that could be attached to a basic YRO, save for ISS: ss.175(2), 176(2).
+- 58. A YRO with fostering may also impose any other requirement that could be attached to a basic YRO, save for ISS: ss.175(2), 176(2).
 If dealing with more than one offence, a YRO with fostering cannot be made at the same time as a basic YRO or YRO with ISS: s.183(2).
 However, the court can make concurrent YROs with fostering for multiple offences.
-If it does, all orders must take effect at the same time; they cannot run consecutively: s.183(3). - 65.
+If it does, all orders must take effect at the same time; they cannot run consecutively: s.183(3). - 59.
 A YRO with fostering must be for no longer than 12 months and must not extend beyond the offender's 18th birthday.
-There is no minimum fostering period: sch.6, para.26(3). - 66.
-A court may not impose a YRO with fostering unless the offender is legally represented or has had the opportunity for legal representation: sch.6, para.27D. - 67.
+There is no minimum fostering period: schedule 6, para.26(3). - 60.
+A court may not impose a YRO with fostering unless the offender is legally represented or has had the opportunity for legal representation: schedule 6, para.27D. - 61.
 Where the court makes a YRO with fostering, it must explain why it is of the opinion that the offence is serious enough to warrant the making of a YRO and why it would otherwise merit a custodial sentence: s.52(8).

-16-7 Detention and training order
+15-7 Detention and training order (DTO)